Department of Engineering Science

 Email: xdong [at] robots [dot] ox [dot] ac [dot] uk

-I am a Departmental Lecturer (roughly Assistant Professor) in the Department of Engineering Science, a faculty member of the Oxford-Man Institute, and a research fellow of Somerville College, all at the University of Oxford.
-Prior to joining Oxford, I was a Postdoctoral Associate in the MIT Media Lab, where I remain as a research affiliate, and received my PhD degree from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland.
+I am a Departmental Lecturer (roughly Assistant Professor) in the Department of Engineering Science at the University of Oxford, where I am an academic member of both the Machine Learning Research Group and the Oxford-Man Institute.
+Prior to joining Oxford, I was a Postdoctoral Associate at the MIT Media Lab, where I remain as a research affiliate, and received my PhD degree from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland.

-I am primarily interested in utilising graphs to model relational structure within the data, and developing novel techniques that lie at the intersection of machine learning, signal processing, and complex networks to study questions across social and economic sciences, with a particular focus on understanding human behaviour, decision making and societal changes.
+I am primarily interested in utilising graphs to model relational structure within the data, and developing novel techniques that lie at the intersection of machine learning, signal processing, and complex networks.
+I apply these techniques to study questions across social and economic sciences, with a particular focus on understanding human behaviour, decision making and societal changes.

-[2019.02] I am Guest Editor of the Special Issue on Network Topology Inference of IEEE Transactions on Signal and Information Processing over Networks.
+[2020.10] I am Guest Editor of the Special Issue on AI for Pandemics of EURASIP Journal on Advances in Signal Processing.